 Some Background Mathematics

-The following are the equations are the forward prop equations for the above neural network architecture .
-Upper indices indicates the layer and lower indices indicates the nodes index.
+The following are the forward prop equations for the above neural network architecture .
+Upper indices indicate the layer and lower indices indicates the node's index.

 Part 1: Forward propagation Equations